nguyenquanghungktmt/Python-crawl-data-tool/README.md

 - Function crawl(url):

 This function creates a driver that controls access to url = `https:\\banggia.hnx.vn`.
 Then crawl the data on the listed and unlisted stock items.
 For each of the above, call the crawl_sections_data function to get data from the smaller sections of the web page.

 The input parameter is the url of the website to be crawled.

 This function returns a list of stock data

+- Function crawl_sections_data(driver, section)

+Parameters:

+driver : the instance of WebDriver

+section (String): A input string describes the name of the stock section like ABC, DEF, GHI, ...

+Thisfunction get all rows of data in the table.
+Each row contains information of a stock.
+Each stock with such fields will be stored in a dictionary as follows:

+* stock-code: the code name of stock
+* reference-price: reference price
+* celling-price: price ceiling
+* floor-price: floor price
+* price: selling price
+* volume: volume
+* total-volume: total volume
+* total-value: total value
+* highest-price: highest selling price
+* lowest-price: lowest selling price
+* average-price: average selling price

 ## Main features